-Benthic observations of the offshore area bordering surface structures outside of the consent recorded no mussel shell debris, however, it is probable mussel shell will exist under the backbone.
 Shell debris impact levels were within the range known for mussel farms in the Marlborough Sounds.
-This farm impact at this site is at the low to moderate end of the impact range compared to other farms in the Sounds.
+This farm impact at this site is at the high end of the impact range compared to other farms in the Sounds.

 It is probable that the impact of continued shellfish farming at this site will result in the deposition of more shell and fine sediment under and near droppers.
 Based on the literature and assuming the present level of farming activity remains consistent, it is very unlikely that the surface sediments would become anoxic, however, the redox layer is likely shallower compared to sites away from the farm (Hartstein and Rowden, 2004; Keeley et al., 2009;).